 9. Get Local

 Now might not be the time to start a travel agency, but if you’re interested in showing people the best of your area, consider running tours or creating a local attraction.

 - Tour guide

 - Culinary, garden, or history-themed tours

-Some businesses don’t require much if any face-to-face interaction with the public, and a major bonus for the real introverts in the crowd.
+Some businesses don’t require much if any, face-to-face interaction with the public.
+That’s a major bonus for the real introverts in the crowd.
 If your product or services can be delivered digitally, you’ll enjoy a large measure of location independence and ample alone time.